 This name appears in your vCenter inventory.
-The name must be unique across all ESGs within a single tenant.
+The name should be unique across all ESGs within a single tenant.

 Optionally, you can enter a description and tenant and enable high availability.

-- Enter and reenter a password for the ESG.
+- Type and re-type a password for the ESG.

-The password must be at least 12 characters and must follow 3 of the following four rules:
+The password must be at least 12 characters and must follow 3 of the following 4 rules:

 At least one special character

-- (Optional) Enable SSH, high availability, automatic rule generation, and FIPS mode, and set the log level.
+- (Optional) Enable SSH, high availability, and automatic rule generation, and set the log level.

-If you do not enable automatic rule generation, you must manually add firewall, NAT, and routing configurations to allow control traffic for certain NSX Edge services, including load balancing and VPN.
+If you do not enable automatic rule generation, you must manually add firewall, NAT, and routing configuration to allow control traffic for certain, NSX Edge services, including as load balancing and VPN.
 Auto rule generation does not create rules for data-channel traffic.

-- Select the size of the NSX Edge appliance based on your requirements.
+- Select the size of the NSX Edge instance based on your system resources.

 The Large NSX Edge has more CPU, memory, and disk space than the Compact NSX Edge, and supports a larger number of concurrent SSL VPN-Plus users.
 The X-Large NSX Edge is suited for environments that have a load balancer with millions of concurrent sessions.
 The Quad Large NSX Edge is recommended for high throughput and requires a high connection rate.

-Enter the settings for the ESG virtual appliance you are adding to your vCenter inventory.
+Enter the settings for the ESG virtual appliance that will be added to your vCenter inventory.
 If you do not add an appliance when you install NSX Edge, NSX Edge remains in an offline mode until you add an appliance.

-If you enabled HA, you can add two appliances.
-If you add a single appliance, NSX Edge replicates its configuration for the standby appliance.
+If you enabled HA you can add two appliances.
+If you add a single appliance, NSX Edge replicates its configuration for the standby appliance and ensures that the two HA NSX Edge virtual machines are not on the same ESX host even after you use DRS and vMotion (unless you manually vMotion them to the same host).
 For HA to work correctly, you must deploy both appliances on a shared datastore.